 Fennel: A Herb Of All Cultures

-Chinese Herbal Medicine, a 3000-year old healing system, uses herbs to bring energy balances in your body and thus treating conditions.
+Chinese Herbal Medicine, a 3000-year old healing system, is a part of Traditional Chinese Medicine (TCM).
+It uses herbs to bring energy balances in your body and thus treat conditions.
 Several herbs have medicinal qualities, and Fennel is one such herb.
-This article speaks about Fennel herb, Fennel seeds, and its bulb that are traditionally used not only in Chinese culture but several others too.
+This article speaks about the Fennel herb, Fennel seeds, and its bulb that are traditionally used in Chinese culture and several others.
 On reading this, you will get to know the usage of Fennel in TCM, the indications, and treatment.

 Herbal treatments in TCM happen with mixtures of herbs; the quantity varies between five and up to fifteen different herbs.
 In Chinese tradition, herbs are not synonymous with plants alone.

 You may find Chinese herbal recipes with ingredients such as shredded animal teeth.
 The mixtures often are a composition of very native elements, including plants cultivated in China.

 Every herb has certain qualities.
 And, every medicine has an impact on specific organs or parts of the body.
 Accordingly, the Chinese herbal medicines are classified as follows:

 - Based on the qualities of the herbs used: